AgentMC/Sao18/Translate/En/PR-III-01.md

 The truly amazing sight was waiting ahead.

-『Sutey!!
+『Stee!!
 One... ...
 One more person, a swordswoman!』

 When she hurriedly adverted the gaze, she saw a new human figure coming down from the same direction as the mysterious two-sword fighter appeared.